QAGIw3/aurum/docs/k8s-dev.md

 - Superset and other optional UI services still run via docker-compose; porting them to Kubernetes can be layered on later once we decide how we want to package those containers.
 - Vector runs as a DaemonSet that tails cluster logs via the `kubernetes_logs` source; update `vector/vector.toml` if you change sink destinations or pod allowlists.
+- Verify log shipping with `clickhouse-client --host localhost --port 8123 --query "SELECT count() FROM ops.logs"` or by opening the Grafana dashboard in the UI overlay.
 - Kafka runs under Strimzi in KRaft mode; use `aurum-kafka-kafka-bootstrap:9092` for in-cluster clients and `kafka.aurum.localtest.me:31092` for host access.
 - Use `make kind-apply-ui` / `make kind-delete-ui` to toggle Superset and Kafka UI when you want dashboards in the kind stack.
 - The manifests are organized with Kustomize (`k8s/base`, `k8s/dev`) so you can add overlays for stage/prod style experimentation or inject secrets via alternative generators.